Airport and transfers

 Melbourne is 10 hours ahead of Greenwich Mean Time.

 Tipping is not as widespread or regulated in Australia as it is in other parts of the world.
-Tipping is your prerogative, a reward for service.
-It is customary to tip hotel porters and a gratuity of about 10 % is usual in restaurants if good service is received.
-Tips for taxis are regarded as optional.
+Tipping is your prerogative, a reward for exceptional service.
+It is not customary.

 There is no vaccination required for entering Australia.
 However, if you enter Australia from a yellow fever declared country but do not hold a vaccination certificate you will receive a Yellow Fever Action Card for further information.
 More information can be found on the Department of Heath of the Australian Government at www.health.gov.au/yellowfever.